Critically Endangered Turtles That Might Disappear Forever

 Sternotherus depressus (Flattened Musk Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Sternotherus depressus, also known as the Flattened Musk Turtle, is a small freshwater turtle found only in a limited area of Alabama, USA.
-Its flattened shell helps it hide under rocks in fast-flowing streams, making it well-adapted to life in clear, rocky waters.
-Scientific Classification Kingdom:…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Sternotherus depressus, also known as the Flattened Musk Turtle, is a small freshwater turtle found only in a limited area of Alabama, USA.
+Its flattened shell helps it hide under rocks in fast-flowing streams, making…

 -